ryabrody/catgame/README.md

 # Catgame #

 A game with a lovely cat which you can play in your terminal.
+It works with Ruby Version 1.8.7.

 ## How to install ##